 - Carbon Management Plan Reserve this reserve was established as the Authority is currently working in partnership with the Carbon Trust and other Fire and Rescue Authorities in the region to develop a Carbon Reduction Plan.
-The implementation of this plan will necessitate some investment in order to make future savings both in carbon emissions and energy bills. - Equality and Diversity Reserve this reserve was established to support the Authority's commitment to achieve higher equality and diversity recruitment targets and to foster the aim to be seen as an 'employer of choice'. - Organisational Change Reserve this reserve was created to cover the expected costs following a review of the organisational changes required for the Authority to operate more effectively. - Medium Term Planning Reserve this reserve was established in this financial year to plan for the impact of government reductions in funding, due to localisation of the business rates retention system and the impact on precepting authorities of localisation of the council tax benefit scheme.
+The implementation of this plan will necessitate some investment in order to make future savings both in carbon emissions and energy bills. - Equality and Diversity Reserve this reserve was established to support the Authority's commitment to achieve higher equality and diversity recruitment targets and to foster the aim to be seen as an 'employer of choice'. - Organisational Change Reserve - this reserve was created to cover the expected costs following a review of the organisational changes required for the Authority to operate more effectively. - Medium Term Planning Reserve - this reserve was established to plan for the impact of government reductions in funding, due to localisation of the business rates retention system and the impact on precepting authorities of localisation of the council tax benefit scheme. - Command and Control Reserve this reserve was established in this financial year for the Command and Control Grant received from DCLG.
+This has been used during the year to finance replacement of the Command and Control System.